 Algeria-based movement seeking the independence of Western Sahara from Morocco.
 It fought a low-level war for independence for 16 years after Morocco annexed the territory with the pullout of colonial power Spain in 1975.
 Its name is the Spanish abbreviation for the Popular Front for the Liberation of Saguia el-Hamra and Rio de Oro.

 Capitalise the names of political parties and of movements with a specific doctrine, e.g., a Communist official, a Democratic senator.
-Use lowercase for nonspecific references, e.g., the communist part of the former Soviet Bloc, but the Communist Party of what was then East Germany; the settlement was run on communist principles; he proposed a democratic vote.
+Use lowercase for nonspecific references, e.g., the communist part of the former Soviet Bloc, but the Communist Party of what was then East Germany.
+The settlement was run on communist principles.
+He proposed a democratic vote.
 The name of a political philosophy should be lowercase as noun or adjective unless it derives from a proper noun: communism, communist, fascism, fascist,.
 But Marxism, Marxist, Nazi, Nazism.
 Spell out political party names and affiliations as we write for an international readership e.g. Republican, Democrat.

 For technical reasons, avoid the word “poll” in the headline, which should be reserved for polls commissioned by Reuters.

 Use Pune, India.

 Capitalize when used as a formal title before a name; lowercase in all other uses.
 For example, "Pope Francis said on Tuesday that he really enjoyed being the first non-European pope in 1,300 years and the pontiff added that he hoped the next pope would also be an non-Italian." (see proper names).
 On second reference, the name may be used alone: Francis, Pius (unless omitting the numerals would cause confusion).
 See religious titles.

 Portuguese and Brazilians, like the Spanish, include the family names both of their father and their mother in their full names.
 Unlike the Spanish, they put the mother’s name before the father’s and they normally retain both names at second reference.
 Where they use one it would always be the patronymic, i.e., the last name.
 Thus Jose Cabral Nettim could be either Cabral Nettim or Nettim at second reference.